History of Berliner FC Dynamo (1978–1989): Controversy, complaints and sanctions (1985–1986)

 The report named six referees that were suspected of having favored BFC Dynamo, including Adolf Prokop, Klaus-Dieter Stenzel and Reinhard Purz.
 It also named a number of referees that were suspected of having disadvantaged SG Dynamo Dresden and 1.
 FC Lokomotive Leipzig, including Klaus-Dieter Stenzel, Wolfgang Henning and Klaus Scheurell.

 In the report, the DFV concluded that there had been systematic favoritism towards BFC Dynamo during the 1984-85 season.
 Zimmermann stated that the hatred of BFC Dynamo was "growing more and more" and that the team's performance was discredited and that the "competition has given up and is no longer even fighting for the championship".
-The report spoke of "the great damage" that referee bias did to the reputation of BFC Dynamo.
+The report spoke of "the great damage" that "referee bias" did to the reputation of BFC Dynamo.
 Zimmermann called for a suspension of referee Prokop for two international matches and recommended that several referees, including Prokop, Stenzel and Gehard Demme, should no longer be used in matches involving BFC Dynamo, SG Dynamo Dresden and 1.
 FC Lokomotive Leipzig.
-Zimmermann's report ended up with Egon Krenz, who was a member of the SED Politburo and the Secretary for Security, Youth and Sport in the SED Central Committee.
+Zimmermann's report landed with Egon Krenz, who was a member of the SED Politburo and the Secretary for Security, Youth and Sport in the SED Central Committee.

 The performance of the officials in the final of the 1984–85 FDGB-Pokal between BFC Dynamo and SG Dynamo Dresden on 8 June 1985 sparked particularly great controversy.
 (Note: Author Alan McDougall writes that it is unclear whether the report from the review of the 1984–85 season was written before or after the cup-final.)
-The DFV and the East German football weekly Die neue Fußballwoche received more than 700 complaints regarding the performance of the referees in the final.
+The DFV and the East German football weekly Die neue Fußballwoche (FuWo) received more than 700 complaints regarding the performance of the referees in the final.
 Complaints were also sent in considerable numbers to the Department for Sport of the SED Central Committee and to state-television.
 The performance of the officials in the final resulted in arguments at the top levels of the SED and the East German regime.
 Politburo member and the chairman of the Free German Trade Union Federation (FDGB) Harry Tisch was so upset about the performance of referee Manfred Roßner in the final that he protested to Erich Mielke and complained that such performance undermined the credibility of the competition.
 DFV functionaries, as well as Egon Krenz and other SED politicians, became increasingly uneasy about the negative reactions.